-The statement of Net Assets and Statement of Revenues, Expenses, and Changes in Net increases or decreases in Housing's net assets are one indicator of whether its financial health is improving or deteriorating.
-Based upon the representative financials, Housing management has insured its financial strength through comprehension and strategic planning for the future.
+Over time, increases or decreases in Housing's net assets are one indicator of whether its financial health is improving or deteriorating.
+Based on the representative financials, Housing Management believes that the financial position of Housing remains healthy.
+The University's Housing management team has ensured its financial strength through strategic and comprehensive planning for the future.